GSTT-CSC/gstt-csc.github.io/_guides/room_booking.md

 #### Visitors

-If you've invited colleagues who do not usually have access to BH, you will need to collect them from reception.
+If you've invited colleagues who do not usually have access to BH, you will need to collect them from the reception.
 Each daily visitor and contractors must do the online BH training available [here](https://forms.office.com/Pages/ResponsePage.aspx?id=g5k9SjbpN0iVUp2RJqkusKnSgjC8bPJBr_4Ws8XbUAlUOUtDNEU3SFhPT1JURllMSVFUSTdXTEQ4Uy4u).
 It's handy if they can fill it in in advance else they'll have to do it when they arrive.